-- Two 3-credit hour Quantitative Breadth (QB) courses, one of which must be a Data Science-focused QB course. - Six credit hours may be at the 300-level. - At least one 3 credit hour BME course must be taken at the 400-level from the Biomedical Engineering list. - The 400-level BME Technical Engineering Selective course must be successfully completed with a B or above before any 500-level BME course can be taken.
-This 400-level tech elective must be a 400-level from the Biomedical Engineering curriculum. - Only one Regulatory Selective can count toward the Technical Engineering Selective requirement. - One 3-credit course of the Technical Engineering Selective requirements may be satisfied with any of the following approved mentored experiential learning options (must complete all in the same category): - o 3 credits of EPICS (200-level or higher) - 3 credits of BME Research Scholars Program (BME 39500 Research Scholars I, BME 49500 Research Scholars II, and BME 595 Leadership & Impact in BME) - o 3 credits of BME 49800 research for credit (with research syllabus) - Students enrolling in a BME course cross-listed with another department should register for the BME section on myPurdue
+- Two 3-credit hour Quantitative Breadth (QB) courses, one of which must be a Data Science-focused QB course. - A maximum of six credit hours may be taken at the 300-level. - At least one 3 credit hour BME course must be taken at the 400-level from the Biomedical Engineering list. - The 400-level BME Technical Engineering Selective course must be successfully completed with a B or above before any 500-level BME course can be taken.
+This 400-level tech elective must be a 400-level from the Biomedical Engineering curriculum. - Only one Regulatory Selective can count toward the Technical Engineering Selective requirement. - One 3-credit course of the Technical Engineering Selective requirements may be satisfied with any of the following approved mentored experiential learning options (must complete all in the same category): - o 3 credits of EPICS (200-level or higher) - 3 credits of BME 49800 research for credit (with research syllabus).
+This cannot be used to satisfy the 400-level BME Technical Elective requirement. - Students enrolling in a BME course cross-listed with another department should register for the BME section on myPurdue